Single-column layout

 2. Ignoring Breakpoints: Failing to adjust for breakpoints can result in a poor user experience, especially on varied screen sizes.
 Ensure that the layout adapts properly to mobile and tablet formats, using media queries effectively.

 3. Lack of Visual Hierarchy: Even in a single-column design, it’s crucial to establish a clear visual hierarchy.
-Utilize typography, color contrast, and whitespace to guide users through the content logically.
+Utilize typography, Color Contrast, and whitespace to guide users through the content logically.

 Actionable Tips for Implementation